richardwilkes/toolbox/README.md

 Math utilities.

 ## xmath/fixed
-Simple fixed-point values that can be added, subtracted, multiplied and divided.
+Fixed-point values that can be added, subtracted, multiplied and divided.
+The values implement these interfaces for convenient encoding/decoding:

+- encoding.TextMarshaler
+- encoding.TextUnmarshaler
+- json.Marshaler
+- json.Unmarshaler
+- yaml.Marshaler
+- yaml.Unmarshaler

+## xmath/num
+128-bit int and uint types.
 The values implement these interfaces for convenient encoding/decoding:

 - encoding.TextMarshaler
 - encoding.TextUnmarshaler